 6.Exhibitors must clean up their stalls before leaving the fair.
 If the stalls, pens and walkways are not cleaned daily to the satisfaction of the superintendent, deposits will be forfeited.
 Deposits are: \$5 a head for large animals; \$5 a pen for small animals.
 Exhibitors should all work together to keep the areas clean.

-All animals may arrive on the fairgrounds anytime between 6:00 and 8:00 p.m., Monday, July 15.
-The animals will be released after 8:00 a.m., Sunday, July 21.
+All animals may arrive on the fairgrounds anytime between 6:00 and 8:00 p.m., Monday, July 14.
+The animals will be released their show.
 Stalls must be left clean.